Business Taxes

 • HMRC has published guidance on how cryptoassets should be taxed (based on substance rather than terminology).

 • In October 2022 the OECD published details of a new cryptoasset reporting framework (CARF) which it developed working with G20 countries.
 The CARF is designed for the annual automatic exchange of tax information on transactions in cryptoassets based on jurisdictions of tax residence.
-Changes have also been made to the Common Reporting Standard to bring new financial assets, products and intermediaries into scope.
+Changes have also been made to the Common Reporting Standard (CRS) to bring new financial assets, products and intermediaries into scope.
+In October 2024 the OECD published XML Schemas and User Guides to support transmission of information between tax authorities.

-• This has been incorporated in the EU through DAC8 on 17 October 2023 to require the reporting of information by cryptoasset service providers and operators that provide services to EU residents, irrespective of size, location or regulatory status of the service provider/operator.
+• The EU incorporated the CARF and CRS changes through DAC8 on 17 October 2023 to require the reporting of information by cryptoasset service providers and operators that provide services to EU residents, irrespective of size, location or regulatory status of the service provider/operator.

-• The government has launched a consultation to seek views on how best to implement the CARF and amendments to the Common Reporting Standard.
+• The previous government launched a consultation to seek views on how best to implement the CARF and amendments to the CRS.

-• At the Spring Budget 2023, the government announced that a change will be made to tax returns for individuals and trusts and estates to require amounts in respect of cryptoassets to be separately identified when the capital gains tax pages to the return are completed.
+• At the Spring Budget 2023, the previous government announced that a change will be made to tax returns for individuals, trusts and estates to require amounts in respect of cryptoassets to be separately identified when the capital gains tax pages to the return are completed.

 • Timing: DAC8 should be transposed by the 27 member states by 31 December 2025 in order to apply the new reporting requirements relating to cryptoassets, e-money and digital currencies as from 1 January 2026.
-The OECD is working on an implementation package to bring its changes into effect in domestic and international law.
-The consultation on the CARF will close on 29 May 2024 and the government wants changes to be made in time to ensure that information exchanges take place from 2027.
+The UK consultation on the CARF closed on 29 May 2024 and the previous government wanted changes to be made in time to ensure that information exchanges take place from 2027.
 In the UK, the changes regarding tax returns will be introduced for the 2024/25 tax year.
+It is not clear whether the current government is considering the other outstanding issues.

 Resources (click to open)